t-bello7/dash/README.md

 # Project Name : Dash

 > Description the project.
- A platform that is streamlined on technology to create provide one hub to maintain to all your social media account.
+ A platform that is streamlined on technology to create provide one hub to maintain to all your blog account.

 ## Built With